ThomasGysemans/leptos-sweetalert/README.md

 ## What about inputs?

 SweetAlert allows you to use inputs directly in the popup.
-As of now, this feature is not supported and it is unlikely that it will be anytime soon due to my real-life work that takes all of my time.
-If you wish to include this feature, the source code is well-documented and if you manage to do implement it then feel free to create a merge request presenting your work.
+As of now, this feature is not supported the same way as SweetAlert does.
+To use inputs, you'd have to build the component on your own and insert it in the popup via the `body` field of `SwalOptions`.
+There is a good example that does further into details.

 ## What about Toasts?